-- Spack (repository): Analyze packings of spheres
+- Spack (repo): Analyze packings of spheres

-- ParM (repository): A feature-packed Molecular Dynamics simulation package, modularly built to support just about any MD simulation (2D or 3D).
+- ParM (repo): A feature-packed Molecular Dynamics simulation package, modularly built to support just about any MD simulation (2D or 3D).
 I have used it myself for jamming (packings of spheres), disordered protein simulations, and modeling bird nests.
 It is written in C++ and includes bindings for Python.

 I have also contributed to many larger projects, including numpy, Rust, vapory, and others.

 I also wrote a post on how I integrated Jekyll and Foundation for this site.

 There are a few posts I think are especially useful:

 - BASH and

 - Prepending and appending to your